Jakob-Bach/Analyzing-Auction-Verification/README.md

-# Efficient Verification of Process Models using Machine Learning -- A Case Study of Spectrum Auctions
+# Analyzing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions

 This repository contains the code and text of the paper

-> Ordoni, Elaheh, and Jakob Bach.
-"Efficient Verification of Process Models using Machine Learning -- A Case Study of Spectrum Auctions"
+> Ordoni, Elaheh, Jakob Bach, and Ann-Katrin Hanke.
+"Analyzing and Predicting Verification of Process Models -- A Case Study on Spectrum Auctions"

 This document describes the steps to reproduce the experiments.